ICT-Infer/timelog/README.md

 $ ~/opt/python3.4/bin/virtualenv ~/venv/
 ```

-### Activating the virtualenv and installing the dependencies needed there
+### Activating the virtualenv and installing more dependencies

 ```
 $ cd ~/venv/